Create training samples

 - On the ribbon, click the Map tab.
 In the Navigate group, click the Bookmarks drop-down button and choose the Northwest palms bookmark.

 You'll use this tool to draw circles around each palm tree in your current display.
+Circles are drawn from the center of the feature outward, measuring the radius of the feature.

 - On the map, click the center of a palm tree and draw a circle around a single tree.